Theodore Roosevelt — "I don't think that any entirely civilized people can fight with the tremendous a…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I am a strong believer in the policy of 'a square deal for every man.'"
+"I am a strong believer in the doctrine of 'the strenuous life.'"

 26th US President (1901-1909), Progressive trust-buster, conservation pioneer, and the youngest person to assume the presidency (after McKinley's assassination).
 Closely associated with William Howard Taft (his hand-picked successor and later 1912 election rival) and Gifford Pinchot (his Forest Service chief and conservation co-architect).
 For an intellectual contrast, see J.P.
 Morgan, financier and architect of Northern Securities (1837-1913) — TR's 1902 antitrust suit against Morgan's Northern Securities railroad combination was the founding act of progressive antitrust enforcement.
 Their famous 1902 White House meeting — where Morgan reportedly said 'send your man to my man' and TR refused — is the canonical moment of presidential authority asserting over private financial power.